Oka and Alexander polynomials of symplectic curves and divisibility relations: Preliminaries on Alexander polynomials and curves

-\begin{example} We give three sample computations in some simple cases.
-Fix a positive integer $d>1$ throughout.
+\begin{example} Fix a positive integer $d>1$ throughout.
 Now, recall from~\cite[Theorem~12.1]{EisenbudNeumann}, applied to the splice diagram of the link $T(n+1,n+1)$ (the union of $d$ fibres of the Hopf fibration, oriented so that every two components have linking number $+1$) that can be found in~\cite[Page~448]{Neumann-linksatinfty}, that

 \begin{itemize} \item Let us consider the case $n = 1$.
 This is the Hopf link, $T(2,2)$, with one marked component, which corresponds to a transverse intersection of $L$ and $\sC$ (at a non-singular point of $\sC$).
 Then